Monday, October 8, 2018

 THE FUR TRADE EMPIRE

 These early encounters between the Illiniwek and the French began a rich history of interaction between the Indians and the frontier representatives of European culture.
-The Illiniwek suffered serious setbacks between 1673 and 1832, ultimately losing their homeland, much of their population, and their cultural traditions.
+The Illiniwek suffered serious setbacks between 1673 and 1832, ultimately losing their homeland, much of their population, and cultural traditions.
 However, the story of the people who gave their name to the State of Illinois continues to unfold among the living descendants of the Illiniwek Indians.

 The decline of the Illiniwek Indian population, 1677-1765.